-Why The Standard American Diet is Pro-Inflammatory
+Why The Standard American Diet Is Pro-Inflammatory

 Foods that cause inflammation include refined carbohydrates, wheat and other cereal grains, soda and other sugar-sweetened beverages, margarine, shortening and lard, and processed meats.
 [1,2,6] These types of food can alter our gut health, as well as cause insulin to spike which is what contributes the inflammation.

-The standard American diet is full of these unhealthy foods, and is also often low in fruits and vegetables, which in turn increases the risk of cancer, cardiovascular disease and other diseases.
+The standard American diet is full of these unhealthy foods and is also often low in fruits and vegetables, which in turn increases the risk of cancer, cardiovascular disease, and other diseases.
 [6,7,8]

-How The Paleo Diet Can Help
+How The Paleo Diet Reduces Inflammation

 Specifically, fresh produce like tomatoes, avocados, beets, berries, green leafy vegetables such as spinach, kale, and collards are rich in natural antioxidants that help to repair cells, and protective compounds called polyphenols.
 [1,5] Polyphenols aid in digestion, and help to fight diseases such as diabetes, neurodegenerative disease, and cardiovascular disease.[9]

 Maintaining a low omega-6 to omega-3 ratio has an anti-inflammatory effect on the body and can improve cardiovascular health.
 [10,11] The body cannot make α-linolenic acid (ALA), an omega-3 fatty acid, or linoleic acid (LA), an omega-6 fatty acid, however they are essential to survive.
 It is important to maintain a healthful balance of these fatty acids, but unfortunately, most Americans consume 14 to 25 times more omega-6 fatty acids than omega-3 fatty acids.
-[11] In order to keep the fatty acid ratio in your favor, consume more foods with a healthy ratio such as olive oil, nuts like walnuts and pecans, and fatty fish such as salmon, tuna, and mackerel.
-[6,8] According to the Journal of the American Medical Association, regularly consuming these foods has been linked to a lower risk of age-related macular degeneration [9]
+[11]

 The Bottom Line

 Inflammation can create all sorts of health problems, ranging from itchy skin and joint discomfort to heart disease and cancer.
 The best way to prevent or treat inflammation without pharmaceuticals is by consuming a Paleo diet.
 You’ll naturally get lots of anti-inflammatory fruits, veggies and fish while cutting down on pro-inflammatory foods like grains, dairy, sugar, and highly processed foods.
-Just one more great reason to go Paleo!

 1. Foods that fight inflammation https://www.health.harvard.edu/staying-healthy/foods-that-fight-inflammation